• Skip to main content

 Barbara Hall

-My favorite candy is a Almond Joy bar so I fashioned this cookie to have similar tastes.
-Just a little almond, chocolate and a lot of coconut.
-I weigh the coconut because unless you pack it into the cup you are not getting all the coconut for the cookies.
-You can always add a little more if you like!
+My favorite candy is an Almond Joy bar, so I fashioned this cookie to have similar tastes: just a little almond, chocolate, and lots of coconuts.
+I weigh the coconut because unless you pack it into the cup, you are not getting all the coconut for the cookies.

 Print Recipe Pin Recipe